hobartprinting/prepress/README.md

    - used in the creation of vectors from a bitmap (pbm files)
 5. pdfbox - shows the cropbox, mediabox and trimbox data

-When the script is first launched it checks the presence for the open source tools such as ghostscript or imagemagick and if not present disables the menu items that need them.
-Therefore not all of the above requirements need to be present.

-This application/script makes it easy to use opensource commands without escaping as when using a shell.
-By having a GUI and file dialogs it is much faster to use than using the command line.
-The actions (or commands) that we use in print production are in the application already.